liftoff-app/liftoff/README.md

     - [Version x.x.x was released, why is it not yet on F-droid?](#version-xxx-was-released-why-is-it-not-yet-on-f-droid)
     - ["App not installed" - what to do?](#app-not-installed---what-to-do)

+# Contributing
+Please consider contributing!
+Even if you don't know flutter well use this as a chance to learn!
+[Contributing Guide](https://github.com/zachatrocity/lemmynade/CONTRIBUTING.md)

 ## Build from source

 ### Prerequisites